Causal Inference in Randomized Trials with Partial Clustering: Results

-The results of the SEARCH-IPT study have previously been published \cite{kakande_mid-level_2022}.
-Here, we focused on the impact of alternative dependence structures in the analysis: partial clustering, fully clustered (i.e., retaining the original control groupings), and fully unclustered (i.e., naively treating all units as independent).
+To demonstrate the importance of studying and respecting the dependence structure in partially clustered trials, we reanalyzed SEARCH-IPT under the following assumptions: partial clustering (i.e., the actual design), fully clustered (i.e., retaining the original control groupings), and fully unclustered (i.e., naively treating all units as independent).
 For each, we implemented TMLE adjusting for the IPT uptake in the quarter prior to baseline and obtained IC-based inference with the Student's $t$-distribution with $J^*-2$ degrees of freedom.
-This TMLE implementation mirrored the optimal adjustment strategy selected with Adaptive Pre-specification in the primary analysis.
 For each implementation, we calculated the point estimate, variance estimate, efficiency gain as the ratio of the estimated variance of a given approach to the estimated variance with partial clustering, 95\% confidence interval, and p-value from the one-sided test of the null hypothesis that the SEARCH-IPT intervention did not improve uptake.

-The results are summarized in Table~\ref{applied_table}, overall and by the sex of patients in the health district.
+The results are summarized in Table~\ref{applied_table_tmle}, overall and by the sex of patients in the health district.
 As expected by theory and our simulations, the point estimates were the same, but the variance estimates differed by clustering approach.
 The primary analysis that appropriately accounted for the partial clustering resulted in efficiency gains, overall and by subgroup.
 As compared to the fully clustered approach that assumes the randomization unit is the independent unit, the partially clustered TMLE was $\approx$ 20\% more efficient.
 As compared to the fully unclustered approach, the partially clustered TMLE was 40-57\% more efficient, highlighting the common misconception that clustered analyses are always less efficient than analyses ignoring clustering.
-These gains in precision were reflected in the corresponding 95\% confidence intervals and hypothesis tests, which additionally were impacted by the degrees of freedom for the effective sample size.
-Altogether, accounting for the SEARCH-IPT trial design led to the most powerful (and theoretically justifiable) results.
+These gains in precision were reflected in the corresponding 95\% confidence intervals and hypothesis tests, which additionally were impacted by the degrees of freedom (derived from the number of independent units).